 Where do I go to have the test?

-During scheduling, you'll have the option to choose a site that has availability based on your situation.
-If you arrive at a testing site without being registered in advance, you will be directed to schedule an appointment online or by phone.
+During scheduling, you’ll have the option to choose a site that has availability based on your situation.
+If you arrive at a testing site without being registered in advance, you’ll be directed to schedule an appointment online or by phone.

 Testing is also available through a variety of sites in the community.
-A list of these options can be found at coronavirus.ohio.gov.
+A list of these options can be found on the Ohio Dept. of Health website.

 What happens at the testing site?